moknah/consol/README.md

 ## Running `consol` on Windows
-Will need to have `Git` instead on your Windows machine to be able to run this via `bash`
+Will need to have `Git` instead on your Windows machine to be able to run this via `bash` Follow this: https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/ to install the Git on the machine